kavimathur-dev/odin-recipes/README.md

 # odin-recipes
-This is a beautiful recipe website that contains some of my favorite recipes!
+This is a beautiful recipe website that contains some of my favorite japanese recipes!